 Interestingly, I found out about Forrester on a page talking about the trouble atheists have given NASA for not muzzling the faith of their astronauts.
 The last thing the Enemy wants is for kids to find out how being in space makes God all the more real to many people!

 I can’t find a page on this story, but you can listen to the broadcast like I did.
-Just this year, 2013, an astronaut called Jim Dutton (who has piloted the shuttle Discovery), spent time on the International Space Station (ISS) and brought along some “light” reading on a CD.
+Just back in 2013, an astronaut called Jim Dutton (who has piloted the shuttle Discovery), spent time on the International Space Station (ISS) and brought along some “light” reading on a CD.
 It was a copy of Dr. Walt Brown’s creationist book In The Beginning!
 How awesome is that?

 This article is getting crazy long, but I have to include one last guy:

 What’s most exciting is you can read about his love for Jesus and outer space in a book he’s written called The Work of His Hands.
 You can order the book from the publisher, but I liked the Institute for Creation Research’s write-up about it best.
 Plus you can support their work that way.